Dan Nlundulu

-Dan Nlundulu (born 5 February 1999) is a professional footballer who plays as a forward for Scottish Premier League club St Mirren.
+Dan Nlundulu (born 5 February 1999) is a professional footballer who plays as a forward for Liga I club Petrolul Ploiești.
 Born in France, he has represented England at youth level.

+Nlundulu is a product of the Southampton academy and made his professional debut for the club in October 2020.
+He had loan spells with Lincoln City, Cheltenham Town and Bolton Wanderers before joining the latter club permanently in June 2023.
+Nlundulu spent the 2024–25 season on loan with Cambridge United.
+In September 2025, he moved to St Mirren where he won the Scottish League Cup.
+Nlundulu joined Romanian club Petrolul Ploiești in July 2026.

 Club career

 Southampton

 Nlundulu signed a two-year contract extension in September 2019.
 He made his first match day squad appearance as an unused substitute against Manchester United on 31 August 2019.
 On 25 October 2020, Nlundulu made his senior debut as a substitute in Southampton's 2–0 home league victory against Everton.
 On 19 January 2021, Nlundulu scored his first goal in Southampton's 2–0 victory over Shrewsbury Town in the FA Cup.

 Lincoln City (loan)

 On 14 July 2021, he signed a new three-year contract at Southampton, before being immediately loaned out to Lincoln City on a season-long loan.
 He made his debut for the Imps on 17 August, coming off the bench against Bolton Wanderers.
 He scored his first goal for the club against Wigan Athletic on 26 October 2021.
 On 6 January 2022, Southampton recalled Nlundulu from his loan spell.